K-Charitharth/SpaceX_Predictions/README.md

 ![SpaceX](spacex_logo.png)

-Predicting the success and reusability of SpaceX rocket landings using Machine Learning techniques.
+Predicting the success and reusability of SpaceY rocket landings using Machine Learning techniques.

 ## Overview

-This project focuses on predicting the success and reusability of SpaceX rocket landings through the application of various Machine Learning algorithms.
+This project focuses on predicting the success and reusability of SpaceY rocket landings through the application of various Machine Learning algorithms.
 The dataset is collected from SpaceX's API and web scraping methods.
 The project involves data preprocessing, exploratory analysis, interactive visualization, and predictive modeling.

 ## Project Highlights